fpv-wtf/disko/README.md

 Running `check` will basically tell you what's missing in regards to libraries.
 That being said not all newly installed libraries were picked up immediately and `.sconsign.dblite` needed to be deleted in order for the dependencies to be picked up.

+## Python 2.7

+The scons scripts for disko require python 2.7.
+One way to achieve this:

+    virtualenv -p $(which python2.7) venv
+    source venv/bin/activate
+    pip install scons

 ## Config

 ### For X11 with OpenGl2: